Alexandercofa/RegentOfRigel/modding notes.md

 How far from your ship you detect other ships.

 #### `detect-ship-destination`
+Displays the destination of detected ships.

 #### `detect-ship-ETA`
+displays the ETA of detected ships

 #### `communicate-with-fleets-in-transit`
+Allows communication with fleets in transit.

 #### `give-piercing-to-weapon-type="[<weapon type>]"`
 Gives piercing to all equipped weapons of given types.

 #### `armour-missile-base="<number>"`

 #### `factory-cost="<number>"`
 Cost of building a new factory on your planets.